bjornjorgensen/TED-and-Doffin-to-ocds/README.md

-# XML to OCDS Converter for eForms
+# XML to OCDS Converter for TED and Doffin eForms

-This project converts XML data from eForms notices to OCDS (Open Contracting Data Standard) JSON format.
+This project converts XML eForm data from TED (Tenders Electronic Daily) and Doffin (Database for offentlige innkjøp) to OCDS (Open Contracting Data Standard) JSON format.
 It focuses on processing organization and address information, following the eForm profile mapping.

 ## Table of Contents